robalb/x86-64-playground/README.md

 <p >
 x86-64 playground is an online assembly editor and GDB-like debugger, powered by a Wasm port of the <a href="https://github.com/jart/blink/">Blink</a> x86-64-linux emulator.</p>
 <p>
   It is designed to make assembly tooling more accessible on the web.
-You can use it as a standalone web app at https://x64.halb.it or embed it in web pages to enhance technical documentation with interactive elements.
+You can use it as a standalone web app at https://x64.halb.it or embed it in web pages to enhance your technical documentation with interactive elements.
 </p>

 ---